 8. Parameter targeting

 This utilises tracking based on external parameters made available by the web page.
 What’s more, these kinds of parameters (can potentially) help to serve display advertising that is tailored to a wide range of different campaign rules.
-For example, in affiliate display advertising, each affiliate has its own ID and a chosen display ad variant is served to an affiliate page based on this affiliate ID.
+For example, in affiliate display advertising, each affiliate has its ID, and a chosen display ad variant is served to an affiliate page based on this affiliate ID.

-One-to-one personalisation in display advertising
+One-to-one personalization in display advertising

 1. Product retargeting